 +34 93 871 76 67 [email protected]

 GWR is a leading custom seat belt manufacturer specialized in designing, developing, and manufacturing automotive and non-automotive seat belts.
-Its products are featured in more than 200 vehicle models produced by over 100 well-diversified customers worldwide.
+Our products are featured in more than 200 vehicle models produced by over 100 well-diversified customers worldwide.
 The company has two main technical centers located in the United States and Europe.